Poset topology, moves, and Bruhat interval polytope lattices: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Richard Stanley for suggesting the investigation of the topology of Bruhat interval polytope posets.
 We also thank Melissa Sherman-Bennett and Lauren Williams for helpful conversations about BCFW bridge decompositions.
+We also thank the anonymous referee for very helpful feedback which we have incorporated throughout the paper.